Blog

 Taking effect in April 2016, the General Data Protection Regulation (GDPR) imposed restrictions on the transfer of personal data outside of the European Union.
 Leading up to the May 2018 deadline for GDPR compliance, companies in the EU, United States and elsewhere undertook an unprecedented effort to review and conform their supplier, customer, and other third party agreements to comply with requirements under GDPR.

-One of the most common mechanisms for addressing data transfers under GDPR was reliance upon what is known as the EU-US Data Privacy Shield, which emerged in response to the 2015 rejection of the then-utilized Safe Harbor framework.
+One of the most common mechanisms for addressing data transfers under GDPR was reliance upon what is known as the EU-US Data Privacy Shield, which emerged in response to the 2015 rejection of the then-utilised Safe Harbor framework.
 Privacy Shield was deemed adequate to enable EU-US data transfers under EU law by the European Commission in July 2016.
-Privacy Shield is a form of self-certification, a voluntary set of standards implemented by global organizations to transfer data out of the EU under assurances that relevant activities performed pursuant to the Privacy Shield framework would be in compliance with GDPR.
+Privacy Shield is a form of self-certification, a voluntary set of standards implemented by global organisations to transfer data out of the EU under assurances that relevant activities performed pursuant to the Privacy Shield framework would be in compliance with GDPR.

 The impact of the decision